Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-loops.md

                 print(f"Your guess is out of bounds.")
                 print(f"It must be between {RANGE_LOW} and {RANGE_HIGH}")

         # At this point, there are two options.
-1, the user ran out of guesses or 2. they got the correct answer.
+        #    1, the user ran out of guesses or
+        #    2. they got the correct answer.
-        # We need to let them know if they ran out of guesses, but if we check if num_guesses is >= MAX_GUESSES we could
+        # We need to let them know if they ran out of guesses,
+        # but if we check if num_guesses is >= MAX_GUESSES we could
-        # be wrong, because they might have gotten the correct answer on the last try!
-If we check waiting_for_currect_guess
+        # be wrong, because they might have gotten the correct answer
+        # on the last try!
+If we check waiting_for_correct_guess
-        # we will get the answer we want - did they ever guess the correct answer before they were booted out of the loop.
+        # we will get the answer we want - did they ever guess the
+        # correct answer before they were booted out of the loop.
 Also, if they
-        # got the correct answer, they were given feedback about that inside the loop, so there's no need to do anything here in that case.
+        # got the correct answer, they were given feedback about that
+        # inside the loop, so there's no need to do anything here in that case.
         if waiting_for_correct_guess:
             print(f"You ran out of guesses!
-The correct answer was {random_number}.")
+The correct answer \
+was {random_number}.")

     ```